ibm-cloud-docs/cis/faq.md

 {:#cis-faq-downgrade-standard-to-free-plan}
 {: faq}

-No. This is not allowed.
+No. Downgrading from Standard to a Free Trial plan is not allowed.

 ## My Free Trial has expired.
 What are my options?
 {:#cis-faq-free-trial-plan-expired}